intelligenthack/intelligentcache/README.md

 In order to be able to store values on Redis, they need to be serialized.
 By default, values are serialized using [Json.NET](https://www.newtonsoft.com/json).
 Therefore you must make sure that all the values that are stored into the cache can be serialized in that way.

-It is possible to customize the serialization by passing an implementation of `IRedisValueSerializer` to the `AddRedisIntelligentCache` method.
+As mentioned before, it is possible to customize the serialization by setting an implementation of `IRedisValueSerializer` to the `ValueSerializer` property on `RedisCache` class.

 Since values can be stored in Redis for a long period of time, it is important to be careful when changing type of the values that are cached.
 Any property that is added, modified or renamed may cause incomplete data to be retrieved.
 For example, consider the following code that retrieves content from a database and uses the cache to avoid hitting the database on every request: